 Dr. Helmig has worked in the field of atmospheric research for some 30 years, with over 25 years’ experience in the remote monitoring of trace gases in the atmosphere.
-He is the founder of Boulder Atmosphere Innovation Research (Boulder AIR), which provides atmospheric analysis and research support in areas such as configuration and implementation of atmospheric monitoring programs, atmospheric analyses of trace gases and pollutants (including ozone, methane, nitrogen oxides, volatile organic compounds, particulates), automated, continuous monitoring of atmospheric trace gases at remote sites, and development of ultra-sensitive atmospheric measurement techniques.
+He is the founder of Boulder Atmosphere Innovation Research (Boulder AIR), which provides atmospheric analysis and research support in areas such as the configuration and implementation of atmospheric monitoring programs, atmospheric analyses of trace gases and pollutants (including ozone, methane, nitrogen oxides, volatile organic compounds, particulates), automated, continuous monitoring of atmospheric trace gases at remote sites, and development of ultra-sensitive atmospheric measurement techniques.

 The wide interest in these real-time observations is evidenced by well in excess of 30,000 visits to the public websites during the first years of operation.
 Results have been instrumental in raising awareness and educating the public about local air quality and contributing emission sources.
 These monitoring data have also become a viable resource for citizen groups, agencies, the media, and policy makers, and been instrumental in directing the implementation of new air quality regulations in Colorado.